RobertZFord/RFord.Projects.FluentContentSecurityPolicy/README.md

 ## What is it?

 This is a single accessible C# class designed to simplify generating CSP strings.
-You can use it anywhere a string is expected, or if you prefer to delay string evaluation until the last minute, you can simply generate the object, and call `.Build()` when it is appropriate.
+You can use it anywhere a string is expected, or if you prefer to delay string evaluation until the last minute, you can simply generate the object, and call `.Evaluate()` when it is appropriate.
 If you follow the available Intellisense code-completion suggestions, you should get a spec conformant CSP string in return.

 ## Specific enhancements over traditional static string
 * Supports punycoding international hostnames